kyoriku/CloudShare/README.md

    ```

 2. Use the application to:
-  * Create and view thoughts
+  * Create and view posts
-  * Upload images with thoughts
+  * Upload images with posts
   * View user profiles
   * Manage thought content